stolostron/rhacm-docs/_pages/cheat_github.md

 $ git pull
 ```

-19. Check that your changes downloads in Visual Studio Code after step 18
+19. Check that your changes download in Visual Studio Code after step 18

 20. Delete your local branch after in Visual Studio Code
 ```